SecRef*: Securely Sharing Mutable References Between Verified and Unverified Code in F*: Related work

 \citet{StrydonckPD21} compile stateful code verified with separation logic to a target language with hardware-enforced {\em linear} capabilities, which cannot be duplicated at runtime.
 The main idea is to require the unverified context to return the linear capabilities back so that the verified code can infer that the context cannot have stored them.
 Linear capabilities are, however, an unconventional hardware feature that is challenging to efficiently implement in practice~\cite{GeorgesGSTTHDB21}.
 In contrast to their solution, \secrefstar{} provides soundness and security in a target language with ML-style mutable references, which can be implemented using standard capabilities~\cite{CHERI-ISA}, but this required us to overcome the challenge of unverified contexts that stash references.

-\ch{Also, if this is one of the two closest related works, why isn't it cited in the related work paragraph from intro?
-Would that be hard? \ca{Their technique relies on compilation and on the target language, while the paragraph in the intro is about verification.
-They use SL for verification of the source language, which is already mentioned.}}
+\citet{DBLP:conf/icfp/NewBA16} propose a fully abstract compiler from a simply typed \(\lambda\)-calculus with unit, sums, pairs, and recursive types to a target language that has additional support for exceptions.
+Their compiler is not, however, addressing ML-references or verified code as ours does.
+The full abstraction property is a security criterion that was shown to be implied by the criterion we prove about our compiler, RrHP~(\autoref{thm:rrhp}), by \citet{AbateBGHPT19}. \citet{DBLP:conf/icfp/NewBA16} employ a comparable approach to ours to prove full abstraction, involving a translation between two shallow embeddings.}

 \paragraph{Gradual verification} is a combination of static and dynamic verification proposed by \citet{BaderAT18}.
 For assertions that cannot be proven statically using the existing code annotations, one can opt to let the tool insert dynamic checks that dynamically enforce the assertion. \citet{DiVincenzoC0} introduced Gradual C0 to do gradual verification for stateful programs.
 Gradual C0 requires analyzing the unverified code, while our DSL does not.
 Gradual C0 requires the unverified code to determine what checks to add, and it can be many, while \secrefstar{} avoids adding checks to preserve logical invariants about private references. \secrefstar{} adds higher-order contracts to enforce pre- and post-conditions at the boundary of verified-unverified code.
 In the absence of unverified code, the dynamic checks are necessary to be able to establish logical predicates about shareable references.
-As future work, one could try to extend \secrefstar{} so that it statically analyzes unverified code and discards the contracts using soft contract verification~\cite{NguyenTH14,NguyenGTH18}. \ca{highly speculative. should we drop?}